Main Impressionists

 Conclusion:

 Monet, Morisot, Pissarro, Renoir and Sisley may be seen as the core group of Impressionists.
-Degas has to be added, though he only partly uses an impressionist painting style. xxx
+Degas has to be added, though he only partly used an impressionist painting style and called himself a Realist.